phpmd/phpmd/src/site/rst/rules/index.rst

 - `LongVariable`__: Detects when a field, formal or local variable is declared with a long name.
 - `ShortMethodName`__: Detects when very short method names are used.
 - `ConstructorWithNameAsEnclosingClass`__: A constructor method should not have the same name as the enclosing class, consider to use the PHP 5 __construct method.
-- `ConstantNamingConventions`__: Class/Interface constant nanmes should always be defined in uppercase.
+- `ConstantNamingConventions`__: Class/Interface constant names should always be defined in uppercase.
 - `BooleanGetMethodName`__: Looks for methods named 'getX()' with 'boolean' as the return type.
 The convention is to name these methods 'isX()' or 'hasX()'.

 __ naming.html#shortvariable